 Write a business description

 The description on your Google Maps business listing should provide the big picture of your business to help orient visitors; as well as unique attributes to compel searchers.
 It should also be written in a tone that aligns with your brand, to help establish a better connection.
-Be sure to include keywords in your description, as this will help your business listing on Google Maps to rank not just for searches that contain your business name, but for searches for products and services as well.
+Be sure to include keywords in your business description, as this will help your business listing on Google Maps to rank not just for searches that contain your business name, but for searches for products and services as well.

 Properly categorize your business